AdoDragicevic/custom-state-management/README.md

 ---

-## 1. in our react project src/ we add store/ and configure the base logic for our global state management in store.js (file naming and location are flexible)
+## 1. in our react project we add the below code, responsible for configuring the global store logic; e.g. in src/store/store.js

 ```js
 import { useState, useEffect } from "react";